-Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all n many parts of the world, having secure employment is not enough to avoid poverty.
-Sustainable growth is dependent on the nations of the world creating situations where people can do work for decent wages, which does not harm the environment.
-States also need to provide their workforce with job opportunities and appropriate working conditions.
-Economic growth is one measure of the health of the economy and is considered important for a country's development.
-In Iceland, economic growth has been positive for the past eight years, after a contraction in the first two years after the financial collapse (2009-10).65 Unemployment in Iceland increased considerably in 2009 after the collapse but has declined steadily since.
-However, an increase in unemployment over the previous year is now visible, as registered unemployment in March 2019 was 3.2%, compared to 2.4% in 2018.66
+- Increase productivity in harmony with the environment and the community - Equal opportunities and equal wages for the same work of the economy and is considered important for a country's development.
+In Iceland, economic growth has been positive for the past eight years, after a contraction in the first two years after the financial collapse (2009-10).
+Unemployment in Iceland increased considerably in 2009 after the collapse but has declined steadily since.
+However, an increase in unemployment over the previous year is now visible, as registered unemployment in March 2019 was 3.2%, compared to 2.4% in 2018.